Nemwel-Boniface/Nemwel-Boniface/README.md

 ### Hi there 👋 I'm Nemwel

-A tech enthusiast with passion for programming and Front End web design.
+A tech enthusiast with passion for programming and Front End web development.
 <!--
 **Nemwel-Boniface/Nemwel-Boniface** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.